Vampire: The Masquerade x D&D Crossover Now Available for Pre-Order

 That being said, we haven’t seen anything like this new D&D crossover with Vampire: The Masquerade and there’s likely a lot riding on this new product for both companies.
 For Wizards of the Coast, it’s a way to test new partnerships and connect with a wider audience.
 For White Wolf, it’s a chance to rebuild its brand, with rumors also suggesting we may soon see Vampire: The Masquerade 6th edition unveiled at this year’s Gen Con.

-We’ll be keeping a close eye on Bound by Blood in the days ahead and will update this page with new information as it’s made available.
+We’ll be keeping a close eye on Bound by Blood in the days ahead and will update this page with new information (and a complete review) closer to launch on July 28th.
+In the meantime, you can pre-order it now on D&D Beyond.

 See Our D&D Beyond Coverage